ngrx/platform/projects/ngrx.io/content/guide/component/let.md

 ## Usage

 The `*ngrxLet` directive is a standalone directive.
-To use it, add the `LetDirective` to the `imports` of your standalone component or NgModule.
-Alternatively, you can use `LetModule`, however, keep in mind that the `LetModule` is deprecated.
+To use it, add the `LetDirective` to the `imports` of your standalone component or NgModule:

-Using the standalone `LetDirective`:

 ```ts
 import { Component } from '@angular/core';